 DISCCOPY will copy a disc using one or two drives.
-The question "Are you sure (y/n)?" will ask you to confirm that the copying is to go ahead.
+The question 'Are you sure (y/n)?" will ask you to confirm that the copying is to go ahead.
 If any key other than Y is pressed the copying will not proceed.
-Any format of disc may be copied.
-If the destination disc is unformatted, or is of a different format it will be reformatted.
+Any format of disc may be copied but the two discs must be of the same format.

 The use of this command will overwrite user memory and any RSX that has been loaded from disc will be lost.

-- 1. Copying with a single drive IDISCCOPY, "A", "A" - Copying with a dual drive system IDISCCOPY, "A","B"
+Copying with a single drive |DISCCOPY, "A", "A" Copying with a dual drive system |DISCCOPY, "A","B"